cherrypy/cherrypy/sphinx/source/basics.rst

    CherryPy uses the :mod:`mimetypes` module to determine the best content-type to serve a particular resource.
-If the choice is not valid, you can simply set more media-types as follow:
+If the choice is not valid, you can simply set more media-types as follows:

    .. code-block:: python